chaitu65c/reddit_guide/README.md

 ### Timeline

-This imeline primarily focuses on large, non-government/defense companies or competetive startups.
+This timeline primarily focuses on large, non-government/defense companies or competetive startups.
+This also assume you are applying for a summer internship.

 **August - September:** Applications are opened to the public.
 Make sure to look out for positions and apply early, as most companies admit students on a rolling basis.
 A site that we used often is [Apply.fyi](apply.fyi).
 After applying, you may receive an automated (< 48 hours) invitation to complete an Online Assessment, consisting of multiple choice and/or coding questions about Data Structures, Algorithms, and Run Time Complexity.
 You will have usually 1-2 weeks to complete the assessment.
 Please that you may be rejected if you are not able to pass 90% of the questions on the assessment: Please also note that you may be instantly rejected due to things out of your control like years of experience, cancellation of internship, internal corporate issues, and more.
 Don't take rejections too seriously; just keep applying!